BASIC MOVEMENT PATTERNS

 This category is classified by movements in which the knee is the dominant lever during the exercise.

-The following are examples of knee dominant exercises:
+The following are examples of knee-dominant exercises:

 Vertical Push

-This category of exercises include all exercises that move the load/weight vertically in relation to the torso, or at least in that direction.
+This category of exercises includes all exercises that move the load/weight vertically in relation to the torso, or at least in that direction.
 It usually consists of movements in the sagittal plane (shoulder flexion) or frontal planes (shoulder abduction).
 Furthermore, this normally means its movements create shoulder abduction and/or flexion and extension of the elbow (i.e. pushing).

 The following are examples of vertical push exercises: